-The portfolio managers look for stocks of companies that they believe are undervalued at the time of purchase.
+The portfolio managers look for stocks of companies of all sizes that they believe are undervalued at the time of purchase.
 The managers use a value investment strategy that looks for companies that are temporarily out of favor in the market.
 The managers attempt to purchase the stocks of these undervalued companies and hold each stock until it has returned to favor in the market and the price has increased to, or is higher than, a level the managers believe more accurately reflects the fair value of the company.
-The portfolio managers may sell stocks from the fund's portfolio if they believe a stock no longer meets their valuation criteria.

 Companies may be undervalued due to market declines, poor economic conditions, actual or anticipated bad news regarding the issuer or its industry, or because they have been overlooked by the market.
-To identify these companies, the portfolio managers look for companies with earnings, cash flows and/or assets that may not be reflected accurately in the companies' stock prices.
-The managers also may consider whether the companies' securities have a favorable income-paying history and whether income payments are expected to continue or increase.
+To identify these companies, the portfolio managers look for companies with earnings, cash flows and/or assets that may not be reflected accurately in the companies' stock prices or may be outside the companies' historical ranges.
+The managers also may consider whether the companies' securities have a favorable incomepaying history and whether income payments are expected to continue or increase.
+Since the fund invests in companies of all sizes on an ongoing basis, it may be best characterized as a multi-capitalization value fund.